 Creative Places Tuam has offered a number of opportunities for everyone to be involved in a meaningful way.
 This includes artist residencies, community funding initiatives, commissions, creative exchanges and development days, publications, short films, songs, community-based artist awards, public events including conversations with Tuam voices, and more.

-Carolann Courtney is the coordinator for the Creative Places Tuam Pilot, responsible for programme delivery.
-Carolann will work on the ground in Tuam and engage directly with communities, artists and project stakeholders to successfully realise the programme’s aims and objectives.
-Carolann will be based in Tuam on Wednesday and Thursdays, and working off-site on Fridays.
+Carolann Courtney is the coordinator for Creative Places Tuam, responsible for programme delivery.
+Carolann works on the ground in Tuam and engages directly with communities, artists and project stakeholders to successfully realise the programme’s aims and objectives.
+Carolann is based in Tuam on Wednesday and Thursdays, and working off-site on Fridays.
 She can be contacted at creativeplacestuam[at]create-ireland.ie.

 Since the successful inception of the pilot programme in Tuam, the Arts Council has expanded the programme (June 2021 – June 2024).
 The new Creative Places include Athy (Kildare), Baltinglass (Wicklow) Bagenalstown (Carlow), Darndale, (North Dublin), Edenderry (Offaly), Tipperary Town and the West Cork Islands for three year programmes, while Shannon (Clare), Iveragh Peninsula (Kerry) Loughlinstown/ Ballybrack (South Dublin) and Mac Uilliam (Tallaght) receive research awards to develop their Creative Places.